turingschool/se3-final-take-homes/templates/tea_subscription.md

 ### Front End

-Again, try to limit your total time on the FE to around 8 hours.
+Again, try to limit your total time on the FE to around 8-10 hours (including planning).
 Prioritize what is important to get this working and as close to MVP as possible.
 Please do not attempt to recreate an entire existing Tea Shop's website.
 We're interested in seeing your ability to write clean code to solve a problem with an understanding of basic UX.
 We're not looking for fancy UI tricks or hacks.

 ### Tea Subscription React App